GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/03_api_reduction.rst

 statement.
 If you are working with Python 3, it is not needed, but importing it will not break anything.

-The following two packages, :mod:`glob` and :mod:`os`, are Python built-in packages.
-Here, :mod:`os` will be used to perform operations with the files names and :mod:`glob` will be used to return a :class:`list` with the input file names.
+:mod:`glob` is Python built-in packages.
+It will be used to return a :class:`list` with the input file names.

 .. todo @bquint: the gempy auto-api is not being generated anywhere.